- Dates & Prices

 - Not Included

-*End dates given are latest dates to check out from Kebnekaise Mountain Station, the accommodation at the end of the route.
+- 23rd September is latest end date to check out from Kebnekaise Mountain Station, the accommodation at the end of the route.
 Latest possible start date is therefore 16th September 2018.

 Prices are in British Pounds and Euros.
 If you wish, you are also welcome to make your payment in Swedish Kronor (SEK) - please contact us for details.